11 Interesting Facts About Audio Content Consumption

 A good example of a viral jingle is one from Shopee, which aired on the radio and practically set the trend for jingle ads.

 Shopee collaborated with an agency to create an ad for Singapore’s upcoming Single’s Day sale that riffed on the popular Baby Shark commercial.
+It’s worth noting that using music poses the risk of legal ramifications.
+For instance, unauthorized use of copyrighted music can result in a cease-and-desist order, leading to potential financial penalties and reputational damage.
+Thus, due diligence and respect for intellectual property rights are paramount.

 10. Giving Identity To A Product With Signature Theme Tune